ZachWunder/Ascendit/README.md

 ## Setup:

-Create a readSecrets.json file and an accountSecrets.json file following:
+Create a readSecrets.json file, a marketSecrets.json, and an accountSecrets.json file all following:

 ```json
 {